 If you were to get audited tomorrow, would your practice pass?
 Or would you have to make corrections or even pay a fine?

-Today we’ll focus on three crucial areas for your small practice… HIPPA, OSHA, and Human Resources (if you have employees).
+Today we’ll focus on three crucial areas for your small practice… HIPAA, OSHA, and Human Resources (if you have employees).

-Without exception, every practice is affected by HIPPA and OSHA rules.
+Without exception, every practice is affected by HIPAA and OSHA rules.
 And if you have employees in your office, additional Human Resource rules apply as well.

 There may be other areas of compliance affecting your business.
 Depending on the type of practice you operate and where your practice is located, requirements vary.